tyblount/ryba_game/README.md

 We're using the Löve2D framework to help make the more technical parts of game development easier.
 Follow the installation instructions here: https://love2d.org/wiki/Getting_Started

-### Live Reload with LICK
+### Live Reload
 It's a chore to have to quit the game and restart it whenever you make any changes.
-LICK aims to reload changes while the game is running.
+The LICK package aims to reload changes while the game is running.

 It overrides the `love.run` function, so this needs to be installed to get the game to run.
 Download the ZIP from the releases page: https://github.com/usysrc/LICK/releases/tag/v1.0.0

 Unzip the ZIP and copy the `lick.lua` file to `/lib/lick/lick.lua`.
+This process should probably be automated somehow.

 ### Prettier
 Prettier is a code formatter that helps maintain consistent code style across your project.